-- Possession of unauthorized documents. - Copying - Cheating - Removal of examination stationery from the examination hall. - > Inappropriate behaviour - > Impersonation - Gaining or attempting to gain unlawful access to the contents of a question paper. - > Aiding or abetting someone to cheat or receiving assistance from someone to - > Using undue influence on supervisors, invigilators and other examination officials - Any other action considered as an examination malpractice by the University Senate.
+- Possession of unauthorized documents. - O Copying - O Cheating - Removal of examination stationery from the examination hall. - Inappropriate behaviour - O Impersonation - Gaining or attempting to gain unlawful access to the contents of a question paper. - Aiding or abetting someone to cheat or receiving assistance from someone to cheat. - Using undue influence on supervisors, invigilators and other examination officials. - Any other action considered as an examination malpractice by the University Senate.